dev-prep/04_day/04_day_am/readme.md

 `element.style.property =` Change the style of an HTML element

 ##Event Listenners
-`addEventListenner(event, functionCall)` This allows you te register an event listenner.
+`addEventListener(event, functionCall)` This allows you te register an event listenner.

 You can also use `onclick="functionCall()"` in the HTML but this is not considered best practice.